Skip to content

 If a client is constipated a specific probiotic to improve regularity could be helpful in preventing 'straining' when going to the toilet, therefore reducing pressure on the muscular walls of the colon that can cause its weakening.
 The most clinically researched strain for aiding those with constipation is a strain of the Bifidobacerium genus, called Bifidobacterium lactis BB-12®.

 Whilst diverticulitis usually requires medical attention, the addition of a good probiotic is worth considering to improve the intestinal flora, and to help normalise bowel function and regulate inflammation.
-The anti-diarrhoeal properties of Saccharomyces boulardii may help with the symptoms that often accompany the condition.
+The anti-diarrhoeal properties of Saccharomyces boulardii may help with the symptoms of occasional diarrhoea that often accompany the condition.

 In addition to using these more specific supplements as necessary, many sufferers of diverticular disease also choose to take a good quality, well-researched, daily probiotic supplement on an ongoing basis, to help keep their gut bacteria in good order.